Paschal2004/Paschal2004/README.md

-- 👋 Hi, I’m @Paschal2004
+- 👋 Hi, I’m @Paschal sangawe
-- 👀 I’m interested in ...
+- 👀 I’m interested in cyber security and digital forensics
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning  cyber security and digital forensics
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ladenkidayo@gmail.com

 <!---
-Paschal2004/Paschal2004 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Paschal sangawe/Paschal sangawe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->